help-a-charity/Welcome/README.md

 This is the GitHub home of the Help A Charity, where local charities and Manchester Tech come together to make things better.
 For more information, go [here](https://www.techforgood.live/help-a-charity)

-We believe many hands make small work, and want this GitHub Project to be a welcoming place for Tech folks to be able to contibute little or a lot, no matter whether you're a seasoned pro, or totally new to programming, documentation, or tech in general.
+We believe many hands make small work, and want this GitHub Project to be a welcoming place for Tech folks to be able to contribute a little or a lot, no matter whether you're a seasoned pro, or totally new to programming, documentation, or tech in general.
 This should be a place for everyone.

 As such, you will find our [Code of Conduct here]().
 Please do read it.
 By contributing – from code to comments and everything in between – you are agreeing to the Code of Conduct.